merely-useful/py-rse/index.md

 ### Exercise \@ref(provenance-ex-get-orcid) {-}

-FIXME
+You can get an ORCID by registered [here][orcid-registration].
+Please add this 16-digit identifier to all of your published works and to your online profiles.

 ### Exercise \@ref(provenance-ex-fair-test) {-}

-FIXME
+If possible,
+compare your answers with those of a colleague who works with the same data.
+Where did you agree and disagree, and why?

 ### Exercise \@ref(provenance-ex-understand-project) {-}

-1. Who are the participants of this study?
-    -   51 soliciters were interviwed as the participants.
+1. 51 soliciters were interviwed as the participants.

-1. What types of data was collected and used for analysis?
-    -   Interview data and a data from a database on court decisions.
+2. Interview data and a data from a database on court decisions.

-1. Can you find information on the demographics of the interviewees?
-    -   This information is not available within the documentation.
+3. This information is not available within the documentation.
     Information on their jobs and opinions are there, but the participant demographics are only described within the associated article.
     The difficulty is that the article is not linked within the documentation or the metadata.

-1. This dataset is clearly in support of an article.
-What information can you find about it, and can you find a link to it?
-    -   We can search the dataset name and authorname trying to find this.
+4. We can search the dataset name and authorname trying to find this.
     A search for "National Science Foundation (1228602)", which is the grant information,
     finds the grant page <https://www.nsf.gov/awardsearch/showAward?AWD_ID=1228602>.
     Two articles are linked there,
     but both the DOI links are broken.
     We can search with the citation for each paper to find them.
     The Forced Migration article can be found at <https://www.fmreview.org/fragilestates/meili>
     but uses a different subset of interviews and does not mention demographics nor links to the deposited dataset.
     The Boston College Law Review article at <https://lawdigitalcommons.bc.edu/cgi/viewcontent.cgi?article=3318&context=bclr>
     has the same two problems of different data and no dataset citation.

-Searching more broadly through Meili's work, we can find this article:
+    Searching more broadly through Meili's work, we can find <http://dx.doi.org/10.2139/ssrn.2668259>.

-> Stephen Meili: "Do Human Rights Treaties Help Asylum-Seekers?: Lessons from the United Kingdom"
-> (October 1, 2015).
-> Minnesota Legal Studies Research Paper No. 15-41.
-> Available at SSRN <https://ssrn.com/abstract=2668259> or <http://dx.doi.org/10.2139/ssrn.2668259>.

-This does list the dataset as a footnote and reports the 51 interviews with demographic data on reported gender of the interviewees.
+    This lists the dataset as a footnote and reports the 51 interviews with demographic data on reported gender of the interviewees.
     This paper lists data collection as 2010-2014, while the other two say 2010-2013.
     We might come to a conclusion that this extra year is where the extra 9 interviews come in, but that difference is not explained anywhere.

 ### Exercise \@ref(provenance-ex-eval-code) {-}

 1. The software requirements are documented in `README.md`.
-In addition, to the tools used in the `zipf/` project (Python, Make and Git), the project also requires ImageMagick.
+    In addition to the tools used in the `zipf/` project (Python, Make and Git), the project also requires ImageMagick.
     No information on installing ImageMagick or a required version of ImageMagick is provided.

-To re-create the `conda` environment you would need the file, `my_environment.yml`.
+    To re-create the `conda` environment you would need the file `my_environment.yml`.
     Instructions for creating and using the environment are provided in `README.md`.

 2. Like `zipf` the data processing and analysis steps are documented in a `Makefile`.
     The `README` includes instructions for re-creating the results using `make all`.

 3. There doesn't seem to be a DOI for the archived code and data, but the GitHub repo does have a release `v1.0` with the description "Published manuscript (1.0)".